Dr Katharine Earnshaw

 Cognitive Humanities: especially texts and multimodality, spatiality and temporality, memory, perception and mental visualization.
 On this latter I co-organised (together with Felix Budelmann) a conference in January 2016, entitled 'Cognitive Visions: poetic image-making and the mind' (https://cognitivevisions.wordpress.com/).
 I also co-manage the Cognitive Classics website (https://cognitiveclassics.blogs.sas.ac.uk/).
 I am very interested in the two-way direction of neuroscientific research and the humanities.

-In general, I enjoy the close philological detail of traditional classical approaches (my PhD thesis was a commentary on a section of book IV of Lucan's Pharsalia), and I also enjoy opportunities that allow me to work and collaborate with those in other disciplines (e.g. Geography, History of Art, English, and the Cognitive Sciences).
+In general, I enjoy the close philological detail of traditional classical approaches (my PhD thesis was a commentary on a section of book IV of Lucan's Pharsalia), and I also enjoy opportunities that allow me to work and collaborate with those in other disciplines (e.g. Geography, History of Art, English, and the Cognitive Sciences) and beyond academia.

 External impact and engagement